"Secondary Private Applied Study" in the

 Practice Rooms, Keys, & Instruments:

-During the 3rd week of classes, students taking secondary lessons for credit may contact Irene.Brady@oberlin.edu regarding practice room assignments and keys.
+During the 3rd week of classes, students taking secondary lessons for credit may contact Irene.Harris@oberlin.edu regarding practice room assignments and keys.
 Please wait for the 3rd week of classes as Ms. Brady will not have a complete student lesson list until this time.
 Once assignments are posted, students with particular instruments such as jazz drum/percussion will be given a key form and room assignment.
-Other students are welcome to use the practice rooms in Robertson Hall, which are available to all Oberlin students.
+All other College and Conservatory students are welcome to use the practice rooms in Robertson Hall, which are available on a first come, first serve basis.

 Please consult your Student Handbook under the section titled "Regulations and Procedures of the Conservatory of Music" regarding practice room assignments.
 For specific questions regarding practice room assignments and keys please contact Irene.Harris@oberlin.edu.
 For questions regarding locker assignments, please contact Heather.Martin@oberlin.edu.
 Bachelor of Music students will be given preference regarding locker and/or practice room assignments.
 We cannot provide storage for non-major students - not limited to, but especially drum kits.
 At this time we do not provide the rental of instruments for secondary lessons.